fatlabllc/share-a-password-plugin/readme.txt

 * It was what it was... you gotta start somewhere, huh?

 == Upgrade Notice ==

+= 1 =
+* Updates to readme
+* Screenshots added
+* Tested and moved to version 1 as first stable release

 = 0.4 =
 * Changed encryption from outdated mcrypt to open-ssl
 * Interface improvements